cee-studio/cs50-mistakes/README.md

 category is for the mistakes that do not cause memory errors but produce incorrect results.

-Contributions are welcome and highly appreciated.
+Contributions are welcome and will be highly appreciated.

 The contribution guidelines:

-1. obtain the entire source code for each mistake
+1. Obtain the entire source code for each mistake
-2. use https://cee.studio to create an executable demo link.
+2. Use https://cee.studio to create an executable demo link
-3. briefly describe each mistake
+3. Describe briefly each mistake
-4. include the original post link (if it's possible)
+4. Include the original post link (if it's possible)

 ### [Memory Errors](memory-errors.md)